 DND and BPDA affordability requirements require owner occupancy of income restricted homeownership units and prohibit subleasing of income restricted rental units.
-On this proposed property site, DND and BPDA will also require that market rate rental units have rental periods of at least one year.
-Market rate rental units will also be subject to subleasing restrictions, prohibiting either short-term rentals or rental services.
+On this Property , DND and BPDA will also require that market rate rental units have rental periods of at least one year.
+Market rate rental units will also be subject to sub-leasing restrictions, prohibiting either short-term rentals or rental services.